mcmero/ccube/README.md

 - Ccube: Normal-Binomial mixture model, used for clustering and estimating CCFs of SNVs.
 Details can be found in this [manuscript](https://www.biorxiv.org/content/10.1101/484402v1.abstract).
 - CcubeSV: Normal-Binomial mixture model, modified for strutural variants used for clustering and estimating CCFs of SVs.
 Details can be found in this [manuscript](https://www.biorxiv.org/content/10.1101/172486v1.abstract) and [repo](https://github.com/mcmero/SVclone).
 - Student-t mixture model: Main model for purity estimation.
 Implements model described in this [paper](https://www.sciencedirect.com/science/article/pii/S0893608006001791?via%3Dihub).
-- Normal mixture model: Ported from  Alternative model for purity estimation, also used for code calibration and testing.
+- Normal mixture model: Alternative model for purity estimation, also used for code calibration and testing.

 Installation
 ----